How to write user documentation

 Structure and content

 A reference manual explains the features of a software product.
 Each dialog box, field, tab, and button is explained.
 A reference manual answers the question, "what is x?"
-Sometimes, reference material can be supplied successfully in electronic format only.
+Sometimes, reference material can be supplied satisfactorily in electronic format only.
 Typically, you can supply a reference manual as context-sensitive online help.
-Each topic contains information about the particular fields on the dialog box from which the user called the help.
+Each topic contains information about the fields on the dialog box from which the user called the help.
 You also need topics for reference material that is not about particular dialog boxes.

 When you create a document, do one or more of the following:

 To find the correct level of detail for a document, put yourself in the position of the readers, and answer their questions.
 Focus on the primary users.
-If most people know how to use Microsoft Windows, write for them.
+If most people know how to use Windows, write for them.
 For example, in the introduction, write that you expect users to have basic ECDL.

 Summary